open-rcp/rcp/docs/roadmap-legacy.md

 **Dependencies:** RCP Service

-#### 3. RCP API Component (Integrated in RCP Service)
+#### 3. RCP API Component (Integrated in RCPD)

-Feature-gated RESTful API component for remote management of RCP deployments, integrated directly into the RCP service.
+Feature-gated RESTful API component for remote management of RCP deployments, fully integrated into the RCP daemon architecture as an optional component enabled via feature flags.

 **Key Features:**
 - Authentication and authorization